tbernacchi/rke2-rancher-terraform/README.md

   * Existing AWS Credentials, Access/Secret Keys;
   * Rancher Install with Credentials, API Token;
   * Latest versions of Rancher, terraform, & rancher2 tf provider;
   * You're going to need to create the security group first.
-See directory modules/security-group rules.
+See directory sg with the rules.

 Config options for aws region, names, and machine_global_config are opinionated, open for choice of preference.